Shubham-Arya0/Stack-Overflow-Clone/README.md

 # 'npm start'

-use the above command on the client side as well as Server side one by one to run it"# Stack-Overflow-Clone" "# Stack-Overflow-Clone"
+use the above command on the client side as well as Server side one by one to run it "# Stack-Overflow-Clone"